AlexBHarley/deepstream.io-website/src/tutorials/integrations/frontend-angular/readme.md

+---
+title: AngularJS
+description: Learn how to use AngularJS with deepstream
+---

 Angular 2 / .io is out and has been for a while, but for native JavaScript aficionados, Angular 1 is still the tool of choice.

 ## Is Angular a good choice with deepstream?